warlocksmurf/HTBSherlock-writeups/README.md

 # Hack the Boo 2023 - Competition Write-up for Forensics

-My write-up on Hack the Boo 2023 Competition Forensics challenge
+My write-up on Hack the Boo 2023 Competition (Forensics)

 ## Challenge: Trick or Treat